tyler-technologies-oss/forge-react/README.md

 ## The problem

-React doesn't pass data through the JavaScript API on HTML elements.
+React doesn't pass data through the JavaScript API (properties) on HTML elements.
 This means that any Web Components created with the Custom Elements API in the browser will suffer from the same issue when trying to pass complex data types such as array, objects, and functions through to the underlying HTML element.

 Another issue is how event bubbling works in React.
-Since React uses its own synthetic events system, standard HTML event bubbling from custom elements doesn't work, nor does attaching event listeners to these custom elements.
+Since React uses its own synthetic events system, standard HTML event bubbling from custom elements doesn't work, nor does attaching event listeners to these custom elements for any `CustomEvent` types.

-This library provides proxy React component wrappers for all Forge components to ensure that the APIs are properly consumed via the JavaScript API (HTML attributes are still usable as well), along with providing the ability to listen to events on the elements.
+This library provides proxy React component wrappers for all Forge components to ensure that the APIs are properly consumed via the JavaScript API (HTML attributes are still usable as well), along with providing the ability to listen to custom events on the elements.

+> **Note:** React now natively supports communication with custom elements as of React 19.
+You will now be able
+> to use the standard Forge elements directly (without the React wrappers) in React 19+ going forward!

 ## Data binding